carlos-a-g-h/pysqlitekv/README.md

 ### Standalone functions

-The standalone functions is what make this library GREAT
+The standalone functions are the corner stone of this library, even the async support depends on these

 #### Initialization functions